Hamid-K/mongobleed/README.md

 - `--dump` uses an automatic window when `--dump-window 0`; override it for tighter or wider scans.
 - `--auto` ignores manual `--dump`/offset ranges and picks a size/window based on quick probes.
 - `--auto-legacy` uses a legacy scan to bias auto toward hot offsets.
+- In `--auto` mode, the window auto-expands after several empty passes to keep finding new leaks.
 - Use `--auto-mode size` if you want maximum leak size instead of speed.
 - The effective cap is the server’s `maxMessageSizeBytes`; values above it will be rejected before parsing.